 - After the dough is chilled, roll it into small balls, then roll the ball into powdered sugar until completely coated.

 Have you tried this recipe?
-Be sure to tag me on instagram @thrivingglutenfree so I can see how it turned out!
+Be sure to leave a review below and tag me on instagram @thrivingglutenfree so I can see how it turned out!

 Let's Bake!